GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/jira.rst

 .. note::

    Basic authentication with passwords is deprecated.
-The `jira.password` may contain an `api token <https://confluence.atlassian.com/cloud/api-tokens-938839638.html>`_ or alternatively you can set `jira.PAT` to a Personal Access Token.
+The `password` may contain an `api token <https://confluence.atlassian.com/cloud/api-tokens-938839638.html>`_ or alternatively you can set `PAT` to a Personal Access Token.

 The above example is the minimum required to import issues from Jira.
 You can also feel free to use any of the